News & Updates

 My thesis is actually supported by much research published by the veterinary ophthalmology community, as you can see by the other works I reference.
 It’s likely, however, that your veterinary ophthalmologist did not inform you about my work.
 That will be a topic for another blog post.

 I have followed hundreds of SARD cases in the past 15 years.
 There is a clear correlation between the incidence of SARD and elevated levels of adrenal estrogen.
 The estrogen levels can be brought down to normal levels with hormone replacement therapy.
 This offers the best chance for a comfortable life.
 You and your dog should not have to suffer.
-20% of cases regain some functional vision as well.
+20%–55% of treated dogs regain functional vision.